-Simultaneous multithreading (SMT) and chip multiprocessing (CMP) both allow a chip to achieve greater throughput, but their relative energy-efficiency and thermal properties are still poorly understood.
-This paper uses Turandot, PowerTimer, and HotSpot to explore this design space for a POWER4/POWER5-like core.
-For an equalarea comparison with this style of core, we find CMP to be superior in terms of performance and energy-efficiency for CPU-bound benchmarks, but SMT to be superior for memory-bound benchmarks due to a larger L2 cache.
-Although both exhibit similar peak operating temperatures and thermal management overheads, the mechanism by which SMT and CMP heat up are auite different.
-More specifically, SMT heating is primarily caused by localized heating in certain key structures, CMP heating is mainly caused by the global impact of increased energy output.
+Simultaneous multithreading (SMT) and chip multiprocessing (CMP) both allow a chip to achieve greater throughput, but their thermal properties are still poorly understood.
+This paper uses Turandot, PowerTimer, and HotSpot to evaluate the thermal efficiency for a Power4/Power5-like core.
+Our results show that although SMT and CMP exhibit similar peak operating temperatures, the mechanism by which they heat up are quite different.
+More specifically, SMT heating is primarily caused by localized heating in certain key structures such as the register file, due to increased utilization.
+On the other hand, CMP heating is mainly caused by the global impact of increased energy output, due to the extra energy of an added core.
 Because of this difference in heat up machanism, we found that the best thermal management technique is also different for SMT and CMP.
-Indeed, non-DVS localized thermal-management can outperform DVS for SMT.
 Finally, we show that CMP and SMT will scale differently as the contribution of leakage power grows, with CMP suffering from higher leakage due to the second core's higher temperature and the exponential temperature-dependence of subthreshold leakage.

-1. Introduction
+1 Introduction

-Simultaneous multithreading (SMT) [27] is a recent microarchitectural paradigm that has found industrial application [12, 18].
+Simultaneous multithreading (SMT) [22] is a relatively new microarchitectural paradigm that has found industrial application [12, 15].
 SMT allows instructions from multiple threads to be simultaneously fetched and executed in the same pipeline, thus amortizing the cost of many microarchitectural structures across more instructions per cycle.
 The promise of SMT is area-efficient throughput enhancement.
-But even though SMT has been shown energy efficient for most workloads [17, 21], the significant boost in instructions per cycle (IPC) means increased power dissipation and possibly increased power density.
+But even though SMT has been shown to be energy efficient for most workloads [14, 19], the significant boost in instructions per cycle or IPC means increased power dissipation and possibly increased power density.
 Since the area increase reported for SMT execution is relatively small (10-20%), thermal behavior and cooling costs are major concerns.

-Chip multiprocessing (CMP) [7] is another relatively new microarchitectural paradigm that has found industrial application [12, 14].
+Chip multiprocessing (CMP) [7] is another relatively new microarchitectural paradigm that has found industrial application [12, 13].
 CMP instantiates multiple processor "cores" on a single die.
 Typically the cores each have private branch predictors and first-level caches and share a second-level, on-chip cache.
-For multi-threaded or multiprogrammed workloads, CMP architectures amortize the cost of a die across two or more processors and allow data sharing within a common L2 cache.
+For multi-threaded or multiprogrammed workloads CMP architectures amortizes the cost of a die across two or more processors and allow data sharing within a common L2 cache.
 Like SMT, the promise of CMP is a boost in throughput.
-The replication of cores means that the area and power overhead to support extra threads is much greater with CMP than SMT.
-For a given die size, a single-core SMT chip will therefore support a larger L2 size than a multi-core chip.
-Yet the lack of execution contention between threads typically yields a much greater throughput for CMP than SMT [4, 7, 20].
-A side effect is that each additional core on a chip dramatically increases its power dissipation, so thermal behavior and cooling costs are also major concerns for CMP.
+The replication of cores means that the area and power overhead to support extra threads is much greater with CMP than SMT, but the lack of contention between threads yields a much greater throughput for CMP than SMT [4, 7, 17].
+Each core on a chip dramatically increases its power dissipation, so thermal behavior and cooling costs are also major concerns for CMP.

 Because both paradigms target increased throughput for multi-threaded and multi-programmed workloads, it is natural to compare them.
-This paper provides a thorough analysis of the performance benefits, energy efficiency, and thermal behavior of SMT and CMP in the context of a POWER4-like microarchitecture.
-In this research we assume POWER4-like cores with similar complexity for both SMT and CMP except for necessary SMT related hardware enhancements.
-Although reducing the CMP core complexity may improve the energy and thermal efficiency for CMP, it is cost effective to design a CMP processor by reusing an existing core.
-The POWER5 dual SMT core processor is an example of this design philosophy.
-We combine IBM's cycle-accurate Turandot [19] and Power-Timer [3, 9] performance and power modeling tools, modified to support both SMT and CMP, with University of Virginia's HotSpot thermal model [25].
-Validation strategies for these tools have been discussed in [10, 17].
+This paper provides a thorough comparison and analysis of thermal behavior and thermal efficiency of SMT and CMP in the context of a POWER4-like microarchitecture.
+We combine IBM's cycle-accurate Turandot [16] and PowerTimer [3, 9] performance and power modeling tools, modified to support both SMT and CMP, with University of Virginia's HotSpot thermal model [21].
+Validation strategies for these tools have been discussed in [10, 14].